blogs.sanpreetsingh.com

 • Many couples are not struggling with love alone.
 They are struggling with tone, emotional safety, and how to talk without turning closeness into conflict.

-• If the same conversation keeps ending in defensiveness, silence, or hurt, intimacy counselling or couple’s therapy may help create a calmer and more productive way forward.
+• When the same conversation keeps ending in defensiveness, silence, or hurt, a calmer way to discuss closeness without blame or pressure becomes more important than another repeated argument.

 Talking About Intimacy Without Conflict Is Harder Than Most Couples Expect